kkps-d/wake-my-pc/README.md

 ## Why

 I often use my computer remotely over VPN, and sometimes I forget to turn it on.
-Hence, this is the solution.
+Hence, this is the solution, vibecoded with 5.6 Sol and 5.6 Terra subagents.

 ## Features